 You need your tools to be easily accessible, but not in the way.
-Some selfdiscipline is required here; the temptation to leave tools lying around on your bench should be avoided.
+Much selfdiscipline is required here; the temptation to leave tools lying around on your bench should be avoided.
 It slows you down as you search for them.

-Low cost mechanics' tool boxes are not suitable as the tools lie in a heap and are hard to find.
-Toolboxes with trays and cut-outs work well, but are very expensive.
+Low cost mechanic's tool boxes are not suitable as the tools lie in a heap and are hard to find.
+Toolboxes with trays and cut-outs work well, but are expensive.

 Strips of wood on the wall with holes in them, or clips screwed to them, can make good tool storage for supporting the more regularly used larger tools.
-Open shelves can also be useful; however, in general it is better to avoid storing tools in the open as they get very dusty.
-Cupboards, including kitchen-type wall cupboards proved better protection and security.
+Open shelves can also be useful, however, in general it is better to avoid storing tools in the open as they get very dusty.
+Cupboards, including kitchentype wall cupboards prove better protection and security.

 You also need to store various parts, bits and pieces.
-Low cost plastic storage boxes, with or without internal partitions, are available in all hardware stores, kitchen supplies, as well as supermarkets.
-You can also use jam jars and tins when their contents have been used.
+Low cost plastic storage boxes, with or without internal partitions, are available in most hardware stores, kitchen supplies, as well as supermarkets.
 Transparent containers have obvious advantages.